 Science is a slow process.
 Data must be collected during the course of multiple years so variations in weather, habitat, physiology and behavior can be factored in.
 Collected data must be analyzed and compared.
 Only then can likely causes can be determined and potential solutions offered.

-More adult and newborn moose will be collared in 2014 during the second year of the project.
-Additional funding for a third year is being sought so this first-of-its-kind study can continue.
-Without the information and insight the study can provide, there is little hope that these massive and majestic animals will continue to be a source of awe in Minnesota's north woods.
+Fifty more newborn moose calves will be collared in this spring.
+Additional funding for a third year has been secured so this first-of-its-kind study can continue.
+Without the information and insight the study can provide, there is little hope that these massive and majestic animals will continue to be a source of awe and enjoyment in Minnesota's north woods.

 High Tech Research Targets Moose Mortality Mystery (WCCO, Minneapolis-St. Paul, CBS MN)

 What's Killing Minnesota's Moose (St. Paul Pioneer Press, St. Paul, MediaNews Group)

 Eyewitness News Special Report: A Desperate Measure (WDIO, Duluth, ABC)